6ixGhad/GentleCare/README.md

 Services- Used to create custom Services posts for displaying the services offered by Gentle Care.
 Reviews- Used by Clients to create custom Review posts on the Gentle Care website.

-## Pages & Child Pages with Dynamic Menus and Breadcrumb Nnaviagtion.
+## Pages & Child Pages with Dynamic Menus and Breadcrumb Naviagtion.
 Gentle Care features 3 pages with at least 2 childpages each.
 The following pages contain childpages and each feature dynamic menus and breadcrumb navigation.